-- 10.1 Any applicant/participant (referred to as the complainant) in the AISC Certification program may file a complaint concerning the certification including applications, audits, reviews, CAR(s) response or other actions under direct control of AISC Certification taken during the certification process. - 10.2 Complaints may be received during scheduling and invoicing, after the audit, the post-audit survey, or at any time in the process.
-Any complaints received that are confirmed to be related to the certification activities shall be dealt with by Certification.
-Complaints that are found to be outside of these activities will be referred to the AISC Complaint and Allegation Policy.
-Any complaints received that are valid against a certified company will be referred to the AISC Complaint and Allegation Policy. - 10.3 Each complaint will be acknowledged, reviewed, and validated.
+- 10.1 Any applicant/participant (referred to as the complainant) in the AISC Certification program may file a complaint concerning their own certification processes, which may include applications, audits, reviews, CAR(s) response or other actions under direct control of AISC Certification. - 10.2 All other complaints that are found to be outside GR 10.1 activities will be referred to the AISC Complaint and Allegation Policy. - 10.3 Each complaint will be acknowledged, reviewed, and validated.
 Valid complaints will be investigated and actions taken to resolve the complaint.
 Complaints and the context of the complaint shall be maintained confidential. - 10.4 Results of the complaint, including any actions taken, will be communicated to the complainant. - 10.5 Submission, investigation and decisions on complaints shall not result in any discriminatory actions against the complainant.